Find out how Dr. Chan made this transformation without any changes to diet or exercise.

 During any time during the post-operative period should you require medical attention, you will be able to contact the doctor who performed the procedure at Victorian Cosmetic Institute.

-Possible complications arising from liposuction
+Possible risks and complications arising from liposuction

 As with any surgical or cosmetic procedure, there are risks as well as benefits to the procedure.
 Overall, done properly, liposuction is a safe and effective procedure that leads to aesthetically pleasing results.